 If you have an answer prepared, you will feel more comfortable and relaxed during the interview.
 The stress of coming up with an answer on the spot is avoided.

 Plus, employers see that you care about the job.
-They acknowledge the fact that you took time to prepare, making you look more professional.
+They acknowledge the fact that you took time to prepare, making you look more professional (read more on employee strengths and weaknesses).

 To prepare a response, try to look back on past job experiences.
 Note which projects succeeded and find out why you performed so well.